samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 | num_conditions   | Analytical     | Sum of 11 binary comorbidity flags
 | burden_group     | Display helper | pd.cut() bands of num_conditions for charts

 Note: los_calculated was created on a validation copy (df_check) only.
-It confirmed lengthofstay matches date arithmetic and was discarded — it is not a project column.
+It confirmed lengthofstay matches date arithmetic and was discarded (it is not a project column).

 -------